Manipur: 2 Prepak-Pro arrested amid protests against extortion in Thoubal

 The arrested persons and seized items have later been handed over to the concerned police station for formal proceedings, the police added.

-Notably, the protest demonstrations came hardly days after the state government established a dedicated “Integrated Anti-Extortion Cell”.
+Notably, the protest demonstrations came hardly days after the State Government established a dedicated “Integrated Anti-Extortion Cell”.